-Outdoor lighting can be a little on the expensive side and one that comes with many challenges aside from the fact you usually need to hire a professional electrician to install the lighting system.
+Outdoor lighting can be a little on the expensive side and one that comes with many challenges.
+Aside from the fact you usually need to hire a professional electrician to install the lighting system.
 However, that’s were solar lighting comes in.
-These little gems are easy to install without the help of an electrician, are super cheap and can be moved around the garden quicker and easier than regular outdoor lighting.
+For instance, these little gems are easy to install without the help of an electrician.
+Also, they are super cheap and can be moved around the garden quicker and easier than regular outdoor lighting.

 These days super bright LEDs allow solar lighting to emit a brighter light as well as using less electricity.
 LEDs are a dependable and long term lighting solution.
 Another great development is the technological advancement of photo-voltaic cells and battery efficiency allowing the lights to work all year round, in all seasons, whether in cold or warm climates.
 Four main areas to look at when installing solar lighting are:

 - solar desk lights;